spotDL/spotify-downloader/README.md

 For example

-- We want to download the same song (i.e: Hello by Adele) but using Spotify Link this time that looks like  `http://open.spotify.com/track/1MDoll6jK4rrk2BcFRP5i7`, you can copy it from your Spotify desktop or mobile app by right clicking or long tap on the song and copy HTTP link.
+- We want to download the same song (i.e: Fade by Alan Walker) but using Spotify Link this time that looks like  `https://open.spotify.com/track/2lfPecqFbH8X4lHSpTxt8l`, you can copy it from your Spotify desktop or mobile app by right clicking or long tap on the song and copy HTTP link.

-- Run `python3 spotdl.py --song http://open.spotify.com/track/1MDoll6jK4rrk2BcFRP5i7`, it should download Hello by Adele.
+- Run `python3 spotdl.py --song https://open.spotify.com/track/2lfPecqFbH8X4lHSpTxt8l`, it should download Fade by Alan Walker.

 - Just like before, it will again convert the song to an mp3 but since we used a Spotify HTTP link, the script is guaranteed to fetch the correct meta-tags and album-art.